All 34 Topics — Jump to Any

 The Languages of the Bible

 The Bible was written in three ancient languages and shaped by a fourth.
-Several other languages also touched the biblical world in important ways.
+Each language carries meaning that no English translation can fully convey.

 Hebrew